RetroAchievements/docs/docs/guidelines/content/subset_design.md

 - Solo Class/Monotype Runs (Exhaustive Challenge Runs, or Brutal Full Game Run)
 - Professor Oak Challenges for official Pokémon main series releases (Excessive Grind)

-Every other subset must be approved before claiming. (section TBD with Design Team docs)
+Every other subset must be approved before claiming.
+This process can be initiated by opening a discussion thread in #design-feedback on Discord, or contacting [SetDesigners](https://retroachievements.org/user/SetDesigners), answering the following questions:

 - _Which archetype does this subset proposal fall under?_
-- _Why this is unfit for the base set?_
+- _Why is this unfit for the base set?_
-- _Why this is appropriate despite being unfit for the base set?_
+- _Why should this exist despite being unfit for the base set?_
-- _How difficult are the achievements proposed?
-Explain in as much detail as possible :_
+- _Can you explain your set plan in detail?_

-- _Present a thorough set plan that explains what the set would look like :_
+Answer the above in a way that is understandable for someone that is not an expert of the game.
+If scores or times are involved, provide a few explicit examples of what the set would require.

-Please answer the above in a way that is understandable for someone that is not an expert of the game.
-If scores or times are involved, please provide a few explicit examples of what the set would require.
+## Revision Votes

-Moreover, adding a subset to a game is considered a revision of its base set.
+Finally, adding a subset to a game is considered a revision of its base set.
 In addition to any required approval, a revision vote might be required before claiming as detailed below:

 | Authorship¹            | Approval and Claiming Process                                                                                                                                                                                                                             |
 | :--------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |